 The quick answer is that it is not easy to terminate your parental rights in Texas.
 Unless another person is willing to step in and assume the rights and duties you want to relinquish, a judge will not be quick to terminate your parental rights absent a strong reason.
 The reason for this is that it is the public policy of our state to encourage parents to take an active and involved role in the lives of their children.

 Terminating a parent's parental rights means that you cannot see them or impact their lives, and you are not made to support them financially.
 That burden may ultimately fall to the state in the future if your child's other parent cannot care for the child sufficiently on their own.
 A judge will not place this potential burden on the state without reason or cause.

 What is in the best interests of your child?

 Suppose that you were in a relationship with a woman but that the relationship ended some months ago.
-You are minding your own business when one day you get a call from a friend that your ex-girlfriend was at the grocery store and she looked to be pregnant.
+You mind your own business when one day you get a call from a friend that your ex-girlfriend was at the grocery store and she looked to be pregnant.
 You do some quick mental math and figure out that the child could be yours, but you may not be sure.

 The answer is that you need to act immediately as soon as you have a suspicion that the child you are paying support towards may not be yours after all.
-There are time limits to doing this and the longer it takes you to act the worse your chances are of having your parental rights and duties terminated.
+There are time limits to doing this, and the longer it takes you to act, the worse your chances are of having your parental rights and duties terminated.

-Clear and convincing evidence needed
+Clear and convincing evidence is needed.

 Termination of Parental Rights in Texas as a bridge towards a better life for your child

-The attorneys and staff with the Law Office of Bryan Fagan, PLLC thank you for your time and interest in reading this blog post.
-If you have any additional questions regarding the termination of a parent's parental rights please do not hesitate to contact our office.
-We offer free of charge consultations with one of our licensed family law attorneys where your questions can be answered in a comfortable environment.
+The attorneys and staff with the Law Office of Bryan Fagan, PLLC, thank you for your time and interest in reading this blog post.
+If you have any additional questions regarding the termination of a parent's parental rights, please do not hesitate to contact our office.
+We offer free of charge consultations with one of our licensed family law attorneys, where your questions can be answered in a comfortable environment.